UNMC_Acronym_Vert_sm_4c

 Recipient: Scott Koepsell, MD, PhD - September 2023 to present

-Dr. James L. and Patricia A. Wisecarver Distinguished Professorship of Pathology and Microbiology was generously established in 1992 by Dr. James L. Wisecarver and Mrs. Patricia A. Wisecarver.
+The Dr. James L. and Patricia A. Wisecarver Distinguished Professorship of Pathology and Microbiology was generously established in 1992 by Dr. Wisecarver and his wife.
 This professorship supports work in the UNMC Department of Pathology and Microbiology, where Dr. Wisecarver served as director of the HLA lab, the department’s residency program and the forensics lab, as well as medical director of clinical laboratories at Nebraska Medicine, during a UNMC career that began in 1990.